yoniwe1/AutoSpotlight/README.md

 AutoSpotloght/xls files includes examples of outputs from the pre-proccessing part which is the AutoSpotlight algorithm code.

-AutoSpotlight/midi files includes some midi files to run for experiment.
+AutoSpotlight/midi files includes some midi files to run for experimentation.

 The project is divided into two parts: